eternitylol/eternity-wiki/index.md

 <span style="color:purple">Check/span>

-Checks an account for you, all the info on the right
+Checks an account for you, all the info is on the right (🔥Premium Feature🔥)

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.